ExoMemphiz/ObfuscationTest/README.md

 # ObfuscationTest

-This is a test repo, trying to get react-native-obfuscation-transformer to work.
+This is a test repo, trying to get react-native-obfuscating-transformer to work.

 ### Usage